localdevices/LiveORC/README.md

 ```
 In case you want to open, change and review the database directly, e.g. with [pgAdmin](https://www.pgadmin.org/),
 look for a database with the name `liveorc`.

+### More processing nodes

+By default, one processing node, equipped with NodeORC is installed on the same machine.
+You can extend this with the
+option `--nodes` followed by the number of nodes you wish to deploy.
+You can in principle also deploy nodes remotely
+but currently we do not yet have a separate API for running these.
+This means that your entire LiveORC environment
+details must be present on that remote node, including all passwords.
+This is potentially a security risk.
+We have
+plans to write a separate API for NodeORC so that remote nodes do not need passwords, but can simply be monitored
+through their own API.

 ### Debug mode